jbglattfelder/tokens/README.md

 # tokens
-Create your own ERC20 tokens
+Create your own ERC20 tokens.

+Go to XXX